• Skip to primary navigation

 Instructions

-• Scrape all the fond (brown bits) from the bottom of the roasting pan and pour the pork drippings into a medium saucepan.
+• Scrape all the fond (brown bits) from the bottom of the roasting pan and pour the ¼ cup pork drippings into a medium saucepan.

-• Add the chicken broth to the drippings in your saucepan and bring to a boil.
+• Add the 1 cup chicken broth to the drippings in your saucepan and bring to a boil.

 • Reduce heat and simmer for 4-5 minutes, or until it reaches your desired flavor.
-Test the gravy and salt and pepper it to taste.
+Test the gravy and add ⅛ teaspoon salt and ⅛ teaspoon ground black pepper to taste.

-• In a small bowl, whisk together the cool water and cornstarch to make a slurry.
+• In a small bowl, whisk together the ¼ cup cold water and 3 tablespoon cornstarch to make a slurry.
 Slowly whisk the slurry into your gravy until it reaches your desired consistency.

 • Serve immediately while warm.